hacknus/serial-monitor-rust/README.md

 - [X] History of the past sent commands
 - [X] Low CPU Usage, lightweight
 - [X] Clear history options
-- [X] Data Window width is adjustable
+- [X] Data Window width (number of displayed datapoints in plot) is adjustable
 - [X] Cross-platform, fully written in Rust
 - [X] Ability to save text to file
 - [X] Ability to save the plot